JakubCiesko/JakubCiesko/README.md

 # Welcome to My GitHub Profile!

 ## Introduction
-Hello there!
-I'm Jakub Ciesko, a philosophy and general linguistics undergraduate who discovered a passion for programming.
-I have ventured into the fascinating world of technology and found a deep interest in solving problems related to Natural Language Processing (NLP), AI, Machine Learning, and programming in general.
+Hello!
+I'm Jakub Ciesko, a philosophy-linguistics undergraduate turned AI & NLP graduate.
+My journey began with a fascination for programming and has evolved into a deep interest in leveraging technology to solve complex challenges in AI and NLP.
+I am dedicated to using my skills to explore innovative solutions that enhance human-computer interaction and understanding.

 ## About Me
-- 🔭 Currently, I am intrigued by NLP challenges and exploring ways to tackle them effectively.
+- 🔭 I am currently focused on tackling various NLP challenges, including text generation, sentiment analysis, and automatic translation.
+My goal is to create models and applications that improve user experience and engagement.
-- 🌱 I have developed proficiency in Python, R, C#, JavaScript, HTML, CSS, Bootstrap, Flask, and Sanic.
-These languages and frameworks enable me to build powerful and user-friendly applications.
+- 🌱 I have gained proficiency in Python, R, C#, JavaScript, HTML, CSS, Bootstrap, Flask, and Sanic.
+These tools allow me to develop robust applications that effectively address real-world problems.
-- 🐳 I am well-versed in Git, Linux, and Docker, utilizing these tools to streamline my development workflow.
+- 🐳 My experience includes working with Git, Linux, and Docker, which I use to streamline development processes and maintain efficient workflows.
-- 📚 I am continuously learning and expanding my knowledge in the field.
-Currently, I'm focusing on honing my skills in C++ and strengthening my understanding of computer science theory.
+- 📚 I am committed to lifelong learning, currently enhancing my skills in C++ and deepening my understanding of computer science principles to better inform my programming practices.

 ## Projects
-- 🌐 I have worked on various NLP tasks such as sentiment analysis, automatic translation, and personalization of texts based on linguistic research.
-These projects allowed me to apply my programming skills to solve real-world language-related problems.
+- 🌐 I've worked on a range of NLP projects, such as personalizing text based on user interactions and analyzing sentiment in social media posts.
+These experiences have enabled me to apply programming techniques to address language-related challenges.
-- 🚚 Using C#, I made a small WPF application for automatic creation of order based on the stock status.
+- 🚚 I developed a WPF application in C# to automate order creation based on inventory status, improving operational efficiency.
-- 🤖 I created a small PC shooter pyglet project starring notable figures like Chomsky and Everett, blending the world of linguistics and programming in an exciting way. 🤝 RECURSION UNITES 🤝
+- 🤖 I created a fun PC shooter game using Pyglet, featuring characters inspired by linguistics, showcasing a blend of my interests in a creative way.

 ## Learning Journey
-- 📚 Continuous learning is a crucial aspect of my journey.
-I am committed to staying updated with the latest advancements in computer science, software development, and linguistics.
-Not a day passes without learning me something new!
+- 📚 I believe in the importance of continuous learning and strive to keep up with the latest developments in AI, software development, and linguistics.
+Each day presents a new opportunity to expand my knowledge and skills.
-- 🌟 I firmly believe in understanding the theoretical foundations behind concepts.
-Hence, I dedicate time to delve into computer science fundamentals and enhance my problem-solving abilities.
+- 🌟 Understanding the theoretical foundations behind technology is essential to me.
+I spend time exploring computer science concepts to enhance my problem-solving abilities and coding proficiency.

 ## Let's Connect!
-Thank you for taking the time to visit my GitHub profile!
-Feel free to explore my repositories to gain insight into my coding style and some of the projects I have been involved in.
-If you have any questions, want to collaborate, or simply want to chat about NLP, AI, or anything related, don't hesitate to reach out.
-Let's connect, share knowledge, and create amazing things together.
+Thank you for visiting my GitHub profile!
+Feel free to explore my repositories to see my coding style and the projects I've contributed to.
+If you have questions, want to collaborate, or discuss topics related to NLP, AI, or programming, I would love to connect.
+Together, let’s share knowledge and create amazing solutions.
 Happy coding!